anismiles/jetty-webserver-archetype/README.markdown

 A maven archetype to help us quickly create and start on new API projects.
 Our tech stack is Google Guice, Resteasy and Embedded Jetty.
+Read more: http://anismiles.wordpress.com/2013/01/08/jetty-executable-webserver-archetype

 ## Install